cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 definitions, before they get written to the Kubernetes manifest.

-More concretely, if your Kubernetes workloads rely on resources offered by a cloud provider, you can use this new feature to define cloud infrastructure and Kubernetes resources in the same application.
-You can leverage either the AWS CDK or the CDK For Terraform for your cloud infrastructure, and seamlessly reference it in your cdk8s application.
+More concretely, if your Kubernetes workloads rely on resources offered by a cloud provider, you can use this new feature to natively pass information about cloud infrastructure to your Kubernetes resources.

 ## Internal FAQ